isabroch/fetch-fallback-umd/README.md

 ### Functionality
 Available functions include: `get()`, `post()`, `put()`, `del()`

 **resource** is what you want from the API.
 For example, if you're trying to access `https://reqres.in/api/users/`, resource would be `users`.
-Not providing resource defaults to trying to access just apiLink.
+Not providing resource defaults to trying to access just the apiLink: `https://reqres.in/api/`.

 **input** is specific to `post()` and `put()`.
 When creating/updating content, input is the new content to be pushed to the API.